-In Conroe ISD, we recognizing and appreciate cultural differences.
-In addition, Wilkinson Elementary's hiring practices of campus personnel are designed to reflect the cultural and diverse student body as a priority.
+In Conroe ISD, we recognize and appreciate cultural differences.
+In addition, our hiring practices of campus personnel are designed to reflect the cultural and diverse student body.

 All students and personnel are valued members of our unique family, each playing a significant role in our success.
 Conroe ISD encourages staff and students to embrace that which makes us different.
 By supporting an environment that facilitates and encourages safe and open dialogue and by empowering our students to embrace their differences, we are striving to ensure that our students will be equipped to work and live in a global society.
 Conroe ISD is committed to the social, emotional, behavioral, and academic success of all students.